paritytech/parity-bridges-common/deployments/README.md

 A _bridge_ is a way for several _networks_ to connect to one another.
 Bridge deployments have their own Docker Compose files which can be found in the `./bridges` folder.
-These Compose files typically contain bridge relayers, which are services external to blockchain nodes, and other components such as testing infrastructure, or front-end code.
+These Compose files typically contain bridge relayers, which are services external to blockchain nodes, and other components such as testing infrastructure, or user interfaces.

 Unlike the network Compose files, these *cannot* be deployed on their own.
 They must be combined with different networks.